List of breweries in Montana: Angry Hank's Microbrewery

-Angry Hank's Brewing is located in a former service station in a part of Downtown Billings known locally as the Brewery District.
-It was opened in 2006 by Tim Mohr, who had worked as a brewer at Red Lodge Ales for five years.
-The Angry Hank from which the brewery gets its name is not part of the organization, but instead a Miller Genuine Draft-drinking friend of the family who always seemed angry.
+The Angry Hank from which the brewery gets its name is not part of the organization, but instead a friend of the family who always seemed angry.
 The idea for the name came when someone, in an attempt to console Hank said to him, "Don't be angry Hank," just as Mohr and his family were having troubles deciding on a name for the then-proposed establishment.